Important Checklists for NBFC License in India

 Meanwhile, the NBFC and Banks activities are akin but below activities of Banks makes it different from NBFC:

 - An issue of cheques drawn and being a part of the payment and settlement system;

-- Deposit insurance facility of Deposit Insurance and Credit Guarantee Corporation;
+- The deposit insurance facility of Deposit Insurance and Credit Guarantee Corporation;

 Registration of a Non-Banking Financial Company:

 The Non-banking Financial Company shall commence its business only after taking the certificate of registration from the Bank.

 The applicant of NBFC shall comply with the following conditions:

 - The applicant must be registered Company as per the provisions of Companies Act 2016 or earlier Companies Act 1956.

 - The applicant shall engage in the financial activities mentioned in the Act.
 If at any time the financial flow of such business increase more than 50% the total capital asset of the Company that such company shall get NBFC Registration in India.

 - The applicant Company at the time of making an application for NBFC registration shall hold minimum Paid-up the capital fund of INR 2 Crore.
 Whereas the Foreign Company and foreign investor who wants to set NBFC shall hold paid-up equity capital of INR 5 Crore.